-Provides a nonrefundable franchise or personal income tax credit to qualified taxpayers who produce a motion picture in California or relocate a television series or independent film to California.
+Provides a nonrefundable corporation franchise tax, personal income tax, or sales tax credit to qualified taxpayers who produce a motion picture in California or relocate a television series or independent film to California.
 The credits are allocated and certified by the California Film Commission.
-The annual allocation of credits is capped at \$100 million.
+The annual allocation of credits is \$100 million per year through 2014-15 and \$330 million per year for 2015-16 through 2019-20.